keep-network/tbtc/docs/introduction-to-tbtc.md

 The **`Deposit` contract** is the core of tBTC; Deposits are to tBTC as Vaults are to MakerDAO.
 Deposits are created by the `DepositFactory`, and are parameterised by:

-* **lot size**: the BTC size of the deposit. *eg. 1 BTC*
+* **lot size**: the BTC size of the deposit. *eg. 1.0 BTC*
 * **signer fee**: the fees paid to signers. *eg. 0.5%*

 These are governed by the `TBTCSystem` contract.
 Once a deposit is created, these parameters are set in stone.

 Deposits have a fixed term of 6 months.
 While they can be redeemed at anytime, after 6 months they must be closed.
 This ensures signers are paid.

 Lastly, Deposits can be locked or unlocked.
-A locked deposit can only be redeemed by the deposit owner, the holder of a token called the tBTC Deposit Token (TDT).
+A locked deposit can only be redeemed by the deposit owner, who holds a token called the tBTC Deposit Token. *Hold up!
+What's this new token?*

+## TDT's and TBTC's

+The **tBTC Deposit Token (TDT)** is a non-fungible counterpart to TBTC, representing a claim to the underlying UTXO on the Bitcoin blockchain.
+It is useful for more *advanced use cases* of Bitcoin on Ethereum.
+Some of these include:

+* *Assigning value to higher-risk deposits*: Different deposits have different risk profiles.
+For example, a 1 BTC deposit is more valuable than 0.001 BTC to steal, and thus might be more susceptible to attacks like re-orgs etc. An [NFT](https://en.wikipedia.org/wiki/Non-fungible_token) facilitates this risk being '*priced in*', which is highly relevant for applications that use bitcoin as collateral.
+* *Private/anonymous currency:* TDTs are an ideal target for secret fixed-size "notes" or other financial privacy improvements.

+To recap:

+1. TBTC - the fungible ERC20, intended for the average user.
+2. TDT - the non-fungible ERC721, intended for advanced usage.

+The TDT and TBTC are interchangeable for each other using a contract called the *vending machine*.

 ## Funding a Deposit